nicbou/nicolasbouliane.com/content/projects/minor-report.md

 This is a feasibility study for a new website for the Berlin Welcome Center website.
 The Welcome Center is a counselling centre for recent immigrants.
 It is managed by the *Senat für Partizipation, Integration und Migration*.

+{% include "blocks/_tableOfContents.html" %}

 ## Foreword

 ### Budget assumptions

-In this report, I prioritise the impact and longevity of the project, given an initial budget of around 50,000€ and a much smaller yearly budget for maintenance and further development.
-I assume that this budget is subject to political winds, so I favour low maintenance costs wherever possible.
+In this report, I prioritised the impact and longevity of the project, given an initial budget of around 50,000€.
+I assumed that there will also be a smaller yearly budget for maintenance and further development.
+I also assumed that this budget is subject to political winds, so I favoured low maintenance costs wherever possible.

-My recommendations might be somewhat different given a much higher budget, but I believe that the principles would be roughly the same.

 ### Simple is cheap

-The common theme of this report is that software is complex, and that complexity is expensive.
-Text on a page might get you the same impact for a fraction of the cost.
+There is a common theme in this report: software is complex, and complexity is expensive.
+Use as little complexity as you need to get the job done.

 A text-based website is cheap to build, maintain and adapt.
 Once the website is built, anyone can work on the content.
-Text-based websites can be built to run forever with minimal maintenance.
+Such websites can run forever with minimal maintenance.
 The only downside is the user experience.
 Text takes more effort to read and understand.

 Software is the opposite.
-It can save time and offer a magical user experience.
-However, it's really expensive to build, adapt and maintain, especially if you outsource it.
+Good software saves time and offers a magical user experience.
+However, it's much more expensive to build, adapt and maintain, especially if you outsource the technical work.
+You must allot time and money to server upkeep, software updates, and so on.
 Software is a commitment.
-Maintaining software takes time, effort, and money—just like keeping a car on the road.
-You must keep the server running, keep the software updated, keep it compliant with data protection laws, and so on.
-Use as little as you need to get the job done.

-In this report, I lean towards simplicity, because simple projects are far more likely to be successful.
-More importantly, simple websites can run forever on a shoestring budget.
-You can have most of the impact for a fraction of the cost.
-Bespoke software is a big bet, and can easily become a money pit.

 ### Bet on text